S-a-m-K/cyclistic_case_study/README.md

 <img width="991" alt="image" src="https://github.com/user-attachments/assets/164196ff-6ac7-4f7b-8b8d-a7efa25c687f">

-The members show two peaks over the course of the day.
-Between 7 and 8 a.m. and then again between 4 and 5 in the afternoon.
-These peaks roughly correspond to the time range of the start and end of work for an average job.
-Things are different for casual riders.
-The line diagram clearly shows that the number of trips increases steadily from the morning, reaches the peak around 5 a.m. and then levels off.
-I would attribute this behavior more to occasional riders who use the bike for leisure activities.
+"In the hourly view, members show two peak times: one between 7 and 8 a.m. and another between 4 and 5 p.m.
+These peaks roughly correspond to the start and end times of a typical workday.
+In contrast, casual riders exhibit a different pattern.
+The line chart clearly shows that the number of rides steadily increases from the morning, reaching a peak around 5 p.m., and then levels off.
+I would attribute this behavior to casual riders using the bike for leisure activities.

-Next, the number of trips distributed over the days of the week.
+The next step is to analyze the distribution of rides across the days of the week."

 <img width="993" alt="image" src="https://github.com/user-attachments/assets/1eaefd78-cf30-441c-bb98-1ae35a8d0340">

-When comparing days of the week, members rent more often from Monday to Friday.
-On the other hand, casual riders rent more on Saturdays.
+When comparing the days of the week, members tend to rent bikes more frequently from Monday to Friday, while casual riders rent more bikes on Saturdays.

 <img width="991" alt="image" src="https://github.com/user-attachments/assets/5a9c03e9-2065-4354-be77-89f5978626c4">

-However, on a monthly basis, members and casual riders show similar behavior, with fewer trips occurring in winter than in spring.
+"However, on a monthly basis, both members and casual riders exhibit similar behaviors, with fewer trips occurring in winter compared to spring.

-Now, let's look at the average ride duration and see if we can find any differences.
+Now, let's take a look at the average ride duration to see if we can identify any differences."

 <img width="999" alt="image" src="https://github.com/user-attachments/assets/35824339-e871-4e8e-81f9-a90730ce95bc">